SEN Information Report – March 2019

 From time to time, some children will require additional support for a period of a few weeks, months or even longer to meet their needs.
 These children may have additional support through targeted intervention work.
 If a child’s needs persist, then the child may be identified as having special educational needs (SEN).
 This will be discussed with parents / carers, the child (if appropriate) and the class teacher based on each child’s individual needs.
 Following this the child will be placed on the SEND support register.
 Our school’s definition of SEND is “Any child who receives any support which is additional to or different from everyday practice and / or receives support from outside agencies”.

 Monitoring Progress and Support

-Step 1: Class Teacher, SENCO and Parents / Carers make the joint decision to place the child on the SEN Support Register.
+Step 1: Class Teacher, SENDCO and Parents / Carers make the joint decision to place the child on the SEN Support Register.

 Step 2: Individual targets and strategies / interventions are identified and put into place.